rchain/rchain/docs/rholang/rholangmatchingtut.md

     1 for( @ for( @{x!(y)} <- @Nil ){ Nil } <- @Nil ){ Nil }  |
     2 @Nil!( for( @{x!(10)} <- @Nil ){ Nil } )

-Na&iuml;vely, one might expect these to match, binding `y` to `10`, but to match with the above receive, one must send something alpha equivalent to:
+Naively, one might expect these to match, binding `y` to `10`, but to match with the above receive, one must send something alpha equivalent to:

     @Nil!( for( @x!(y) <- @Nil ){ Nil } )